ICHEC/qpcc/_sources/lecture-4/realizing-quantum-computing-systems.md

 ## Building Quantum Computers

-Broadly, the Quantum Computing systems that are being developed today can be classified into two categories Circuit Based or Gate Based devices and  Analog Quantum Simulation, there are further segregation within each of these types which we'll delve into in the upcoming slides,we have also shown some of the industry providers who are working towards building each of these types of hardware.
+Broadly, the Quantum Computing systems that are being developed today can be classified into two categories Circuit Based or Gate Based devices and  Analog Quantum Simulation, there are further segregation within each of these types which we'll delve into in the upcoming slides, we have also shown some of the industry providers who are working towards building each of these types of hardware.

 - Circuit-Based/ Gate-Based
     - IBM (Superconducting Qubits)